gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 ## Notes :

-`List of supported drivers and connection details`
+1. `The following table lists the supported drivers and their connection details.`

 ```
 +=====================================================================================================+